 Should you borrow a Private Loan?

-Subsidized Stafford, Unsubsidized Stafford and Plus loan programs will almost always offer lower borrowing costs than any private educational loan program.
+Federal Direct, Subsidized, Unsubsidized and Plus loan programs will almost always offer lower borrowing costs than any private educational loan program.
 Due to higher borrowing cost, most students and families should not consider borrowing private student loans until they have exhausted their maximum federal student and parent loan eligibility.

 You should consider a private loan if any of the following situations applies: